cs-util-com/gemini-vlm-demo/README.md

 ### 7.3 Interactive Features

-* **Hover to Highlight**: Mousing over any detection card highlights its bounding box/polygon on the canvas with a glow effect
+* **Hover to Highlight**: Mousing over any detection card highlights its overlay (box, segmentation mask) on the canvas with a glow effect
 * **Collapsible Sections**: Click any section header to expand/collapse
 * **Visual Feedback**: Highlighted cards get border color change and subtle elevation